cosmos/cosmos-sdk/docs/architecture/adr-066-rosetta-standalone.md

 We will move Rosetta into a standalone repo in order to keep the Scope well defined, a stable versioning, and to ensure an easier and cleaner maintainability.

-We will also add and keep track of quality standards as tests and following cosmos-sdk releases.
+We will also add and keep track of quality standards as tests and follow cosmos-sdk releases.

 ## Consequences